h4sci/h4sci.github.io/src/content/blog/guest-lecture/index.md

 By the end of this blog post, **you will have a better understanding of APIs and their benefits for researchers**, and moreover, you will have built your own API wrapper, and possibly, even your own API endpoints.
-Most importantly, the in-depth walkthrough will hopefully help you identify APIs in the wild. **You will realize that APIs are used everywhere**, from Art Museums to COVID-19 case rates.
+Most importantly, the in-depth walkthrough will hopefully help you identify APIs in the wild. **You will realize that APIs are used everywhere**, from the KOF Data API[^1], to Art Museums and COVID-19 case rates.

 ### Getting Data, the Naive Way